Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’

 “But I want to tell you that your fellow Manitobans will welcome you.
 We will get through this difficult period, and we’ll get through this trying period the way that we always do: by working together.”

-Wildfires have forced thousands of evacuations in neighboring Saskatchewan as well, CBC reported.
-First Nations leaders are calling on the provincial government to declare a state of emergency there, too, noting “deep concerns” over resources to battle the fires.
+Wildfires have forced thousands of evacuations in neighboring Saskatchewan as well, CBC reported, and Saskatchewan Premier Scott Moe declared a 30-day provincial emergency Thursday.
+It followed calls from First Nations leaders to take that step, noting “deep concerns” over resources to battle the fires.

+“It’s a very serious situation that we’re faced with in Saskatchewan.
+We do need some rainfall and we need that sooner rather than later,” Moe said at a news conference.

 Climate change is leading to an increase in wildfire risk days, as well as more frequent and larger fires that exhibit more extreme wildfire behavior.